Deep419/FortyNinerRides/README.md

 1. [XAMPP 7.3.4](https://www.apachefriends.org/index.html) - PHP Development Environment with support for MySQL
 2. Make sure to select MySQL when installing XAMPP.
 3. In XAMPP Control Panel, start Apache and MySQL service.
-4. Clone this repo into xampp/htdocs folder.
+4. Clone this repo into `xampp/htdocs` folder.
-5. To initialize SQL data, go to [localhost/phpmyadmin/](http://localhost/phpmyadmin/). and import SQLDump from data directory.
+5. To initialize SQL data, go to [localhost/phpmyadmin/](http://localhost/phpmyadmin/). and import SQLDump from `data/Dump20190416.sql` directory.
-6. Once data is initilizaed, to access the webUI go to [localhost/FortyNinerRides/public/](http://localhost/FortyNinerRides/public/)
+6. Once data is initialized, to access the webUI go to [localhost/FortyNinerRides/public/](http://localhost/FortyNinerRides/public/)